nlinker/guillotine-cutting-2d/README.md

 ## Example

-Each frame below is the optimal placement for that sheet width.
+Each frame shows the exact optimal placement of the same piece set for a given sheet width, minimizing height.
-The problem is NP-hard, so for the large inputs the computation is impossible;
+The problem is NP-hard, so for large inputs exact computation is infeasible;
-the GA finds the approximation instead.
+the GA finds good approximations instead.
 ![optimal_solutions.avif](docs/img/optimal_solutions.avif)

 ## Distinctive features